belohoub/UBsync/README.md

 **This fork needs revision: armhf build completely untested, while the arm64 build is poorly tested**

+**This project will be merged back to launchpad, the last version here currently works, but it is for testing only**

 # Project presentation

 <img src="https://framagit.org/ernesst/UBsync/raw/master/Owncloud-Sync/UBsync.png" width="196">